geekylou/CastVideos-chrome/README.md

 # CastVideos-chrome
 ===============================

-This is modified version of the Chromecast demo app which can be used to cast your video collection from a web server on your PC/NAS or web site to your Chromecast.
+This is modified version of the Chromecast demo app which can be used to cast your video collection from a web server on your PC/NAS or web site to a Chromecast.

 ## Setup Instructions